colette27/colette27.github.io/_posts/2018-05-25-jenkins_quickstart.md

 You have now created a CI pipeline in Jenkins.

- Now that you are familiar with some of the basic CI functionality using in Jenkins, You can start building more complex pipelines by building [Java applications with Maven.](https://java.com/en/download/)
+ Now that you are familiar with some of the basic CI functionality using in Jenkins, You can start creating more complex pipelines by building [Java applications with Maven.](https://java.com/en/download/)